Tharun135/doc-scanner/readme.md

    ```

 4. **Make Your Changes**

-   Add new rules or improve existing ones.
+   * Add new rules or improve existing ones
-   Ensure that your code follows the project's style guidelines.
+   * Ensure that your code follows the project's style guidelines
+   * Test your changes thoroughly

 5. **Commit Your Changes**